rahul235/Data-2-Decision/_posts/2021-05-19-battle-of-tools.md

 |19|18|	Perl Basic|1.04%	|+0.16%|
 |20|34|Fortran|0.83%|+0.51%|

 Python as a language of choice sits at 2nd position compared to 13th position of R as a language.
-Popularity of MATLAB as a tool for numerical analysis has picked up over the years and is a ever increasing.
+Popularity of MATLAB as a tool for numerical analysis has picked up over the years and stands at fifteenth position as on May 2021.
 However the usage of MATLAB is in many other fields and contributes to its popularity.
-We will restrict the scope of comparison to Python and R. Let us look at the popularity of Python and R over the years as well:
+However, we will narrow the scope of comparison between Python and R. Let us look at the popularity of Python and R over the years as well:

 ![image](/assets/images/Python_tiobe.png "Python Tiobe Ranking")